1. Use real life case studies or scenarios to teach

-3. Give simple instructions & tasks - it could be as simple as find the glossary and bookmark the page.
-It gives a sense of progress, like you are getting things done.
+2. Give students simple instructions & tasks to complete - It could be as simple as "find the glossary and bookmark the page".
+It gives a sense of progress and accomplishment.

-4. A "What do you think?" activity.
-This week they asked what we thought blended learning meant.
+3. A "What do you think?" activity.
+In week 1 they asked what we thought blended learning meant.
 We were given 5 simple scenarios to read and then use our judgement to say whether they were blended learning interventions or not.
-Instead of a stark yes/no answer, it was more of a detailed answer explaining why it was a "yes" or a "no" so you felt like you were learning even then.
+Instead of a stark yes/no answer, it was more of a detailed answer explaining why it was a "yes" or a "no".

-6. Surveys and Quizzes.
-You can set these using SurveyMonkey or TypeForm, but what about asking a learner to create one?
-What questions would they set for a beginner user?
-This can help check your assumptions about what you think someone needs to know
+4. Surveys and Quizzes.
+You can set these up using SurveyMonkey or TypeForm, but what about asking a learner to create one?
+What questions would they set for a beginner user for example?
+This can flip your assumptions about what you as the expert think someone needs to know.

-9. Variety of material - how much do you want to guide the learner or let them choose their own path?
+How much do you want to guide the learner or let them choose their own path?
 It's hard to answer, but having a variety of material in different forms will help learners focus their attention and pick & choose their own path.
-Same as in classroom learning - have a variety of activities for different types.
+It's similar to classroom learning where you would have a variety of activities for different types.
 (Videos, quizzes, online forums, articles to read, sandpits, peer to peer support, online assignments)

 - Get learners to search the internet to find the answer to a very specific question before a f2f session, and compete to see who gets the best answer.